Configuration syntax

 Repository

 Configure supported code hosting repository, used for reporting PR checks from CI back to the repository, to be displayed in the PR UI.
-Currently it only supports BitBucket and GitHub.
+Currently supported platforms are:

 NOTE: BitBucket integration requires BITBUCKET_AUTH_TOKEN environment variable to be set.
 It should contain a personal access token used to authenticate with the API.